microsoft/live-share/docs/quickstart/join.md

 In **VS Code**, a browser will appear for you to use to complete the sign in process.
 Simply close the browser when done.

-> **Linux users:** You'll be [prompted to enter a user code](../use/vscode.md#sign-in-using-a-user-code) that can be found by clicking on the link that says "Having trouble?
-Click here for user code directions" in the "Ready to collaborate!" page that appears after you've signed in.
-Enter the code in the input window that appears in VS Code and hit enter.
+> **Linux users:** VS Code will also [prompt you to enter a user code](../use/vscode.md#sign-in-using-a-user-code) when opening the browser window.
+The code can be found by clicking on the "Having trouble?
+Click here for user code directions" link that appears in the "Ready to collaborate!" page after you've signed into Live Share via the browser.
+Simply paste this user code in the prompt's input field in VS Code and hit enter to finish.

 If you are using **Visual Studio** and have already signed into the tool, Visual Studio Live Share will automatically use your [personalization account](https://docs.microsoft.com/en-us/visualstudio/ide/signing-in-to-visual-studio) so you can skip this step or simply sign in as you would normally.
 If you'd prefer to use a different sign-in than your VS personalization account, go to **Tools &gt; Options &gt; Live Share &gt; User account** to switch credentials.